onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

 In order to containerize an `sbt` project one has to:

 1. Build a JAR with all the dependencies included.
 This is called "über JAR".
-Normally JARs doesn't include their dependencies and load them in runtime similar to how shared libraries work.
+Normally JARs don't include their dependencies and load them at runtime, similar to how shared libraries work.
 2. Bundle it with a JVM (Java Virtual Machine).
 JVM applications need a virtual machine to be executed.
 3. Package the whole thing into a Docker-compatible container image.